rupin27/pySQL-Agenda/README.md

 You may be interested to open this file and to read the instructions at the top of the excel sheet.

-## What do we look at?
-* Your code quality
-* Your commits quality
-* Your problem solving ability
-* Your technical choices

 ## What can you do?
 * You can use libraries
 * You can create as many database tables as you want